cstrnt/notion-api/README.md

 # Obtaining Credentials

-Right now there is no official way how to access the Notion API, but there is a little work-around to get your credentials.
+Right now there is no official way of accessing the Notion API but there is a little work-around to get your credentials.

 ## Prerequisites

-You need to have an Account on Notion.so and need to be logged in.
+You need to have an account on [Notion.so](https://notion.so/) and need to be logged in.

 ## Getting your credentials